i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 ## Rcguard

-This plugin logs failed login attempts and requires users to go through a reCAPTCHA verification process when the number of failed attempts go too high.
+This plugin logs the failed login attempts and requires users to go through a reCAPTCHA verification process when the number of failed attempts are reaching limit.
 This provides protection against automated attacks.

 Failed attempts are logged by IP and stored within MySQL.
 IPs are also released after a certain amount of time.

 ### TaskList